xXleowXx/gitlab-charts/doc/installation/operator.md

 ### Enabling the operator

+NOTE: **Note**: This requires helm 2.12.3 or newer

-We provide the flag `global.operator.enabled`, when set to true it enables the operator and allows it to manage resources.
+We provide the flag `global.operator.enabled`, when set to true it enables the operator, installs the necessary CRDs and allows it to manage resources.

-## Installing using the operator

-The operator makes use of Kubernetes CustomResourceDefinitions (CRD).
-Since Helm will be used for the installation, we need to ensure that this CRD is in place prior to attempting to use it.
-In order to do this, we have to run an additional command prior to use.

-1. `helm upgrade --install <release-name> . --set global.operator.enabled=true --set global.operator.bootstrap=true ... ` where `...` shall be replaced by the rest of the values you would like to set.
-2. `helm upgrade <release-name> . --set global.operator.enabled=true --set global.operator.bootstrap=false ...`.

-The first command will install only the `CRD` but will not actually attempt to deploy the operator.
-The second command will deploy the operator itself, now that the CRD is in place.

-**NOTE:** This needs done only the first time you install the operator, further upgrades will follow the normal [upgrade procedures](./upgrade.md)